-The Bauhaus period.
-Klee starts teaching in January 1921.
+Klee starts teaching at the Bauhaus in January 1921.
 Among his colleagues, besides Gropius, are Feininger, Schlemmer, Itten, Muche, Adolf Meyer, and Marcks; Kandinsky joins the staff the following year.
 His assignments over the years are very varied, covering all areas of the arts and crafts: 'form master' (artistic advisor) in the bookbinding and stained-glass workshops, basic instruction, courses on textile composition and theory of form as well as painting and sculpture classes.
 When the Bauhaus, owing to political pressure, moves from Weimar to Dessau in 1925, Klee follows and, from 1926 onwards, the Klees share with the Kandinskys one of the new houses for the professors built by Gropius.
 The summers are often spent travelling abroad, particularly in Italy and France.

-With the beginning of the winter semester, Klee starts a series of lectures titled 'Contributions to the theory of plastic forms' (Beiträge zu bildnerischen Formenlehre), published in 1979 by the Paul Klee foundation, Bern.
+With the beginning of the winter semester, Klee starts a series of lectures titled 'Contributions to the theory of plastic forms' (Beiträge zu bildnerischen Formenlehre), published in 1979 by the Paul Klee Foundation, Bern.

-Klee's essay 'Ways of Nature Study' (Wege des Naturstudiums) appears in the publication accompanying the summer exhibition "Staatliches Bauhaus – Weimar 1919-23."
+Klee's essay, 'Ways of Nature Study' (Wege des Naturstudiums), appears in the publication accompanying the summer exhibition, "Staatliches Bauhaus – Weimar 1919-23."
 In October he exhibits at the Nationalgalerie im Kronprinzenpalais, Berlin.

 First solo exhibition in the United States at the Société Anonyme, New York.
-One the occasion of his exhibition at the Kunstverein in Jena, Klee delivers the famous lecture which is published posthumously in 1945 as 'On Modern Art' (Über die moderne Kunst).
+On the occasion of his exhibition at the Kunstverein in Jena, Klee delivers the famous lecture which is published posthumously in 1945 as 'On Modern Art' (Über die moderne Kunst).

 Klee's Pedagogical Sketchbook (Pädagogisches Skizzenbuch) appears as volume 2 in the series of Bauhaus books edited by Gropius and Moholy-Nagy.
 First solo exhibition in France at the Galerie Vavin-Raspail, Paris.
 Participates with two works in the first group exhibition of the Surrealists at the Galerie Pierre, Paris.